-On December 1, 1995, the Appropriations Act, with the above two sections, became law.
+On December 1, 1995, the appropriations act, with the above two sections, became law.

-On December 15, 1995, the House passed the FY1996 Authorization Act (containing the language cited on page 11).
+On December 15, 1995, the House passed the FY1996 Authorization Act (containing the language cited on page 13).
 The bill was approved by the Senate on December 19, 1995.
-On December 28, 1995, the President vetoed the Authorization Act, and in a letter to Congress, he stated:
+On December 28, 1995, the President vetoed the authorization act, and in a letter to Congress, he stated:

 H.R.
 1530 [FY1996 Defense Authorization Act] also contains ... provisions that would unfairly affect certain service members....
 I remain very concerned about provisions that would restrict service women and female dependents of military personnel from obtaining privately funded abortions in military facilities overseas, except in the cases of rape, incest, or danger to the life of the mother.
 In many countries, these U.S. facilities provide the only accessible, safe source for these medical services.
-Accordingly, I urge Congress to repeal a similar provision that became law in the "Department of Defense Appropriations Act, 1996."
+Accordingly, I urge Congress to repeal a similar provision that became law in the "Department of Defense appropriations act, 1996.

-&lt;sup>46Maze, Rick, and William Matthew, Defense Spending Bill Slapped Back by Unlikely Union in Congress, Army Times, October 9, 1995: 25.
+&lt;sup>60 Maze, Rick, and William Matthew, "Defense Spending Bill Slapped Back by Unlikely Union in Congress," Army Times, October 9, 1995: 25.

-&lt;sup>47P.L.
+P.L.
 104-61, 109 Stat.
 636, December 1, 1995.

 On January 3, 1996, the House of Representatives failed to override the veto with a vote of 240-156.
 Two days later, the House amended S. 1124 by striking "all after the enacting clause of S. 1124 and insert[ing] in lieu thereof the text of H.R.
-1530 [the vetoed language] as reported by the committee of conference on December 13, 1995, contained in [H.Rept.
+1530 [the vetoed language] as reported by the committee of conference on December 13, 1995, contained in [H. Rept.
 104-406]."
 Under unanimous consent, the language was taken from the Speaker's table, as amended, and sent to conference.
 On January 22, conference report H.Rept.
 104-450 was filed.
 On January 24, 1996, the House agreed to the conference report (287-129).
-Two day later, the Senate agreed to the conference report in cases of rape, incest or where the life of the mother would be endangered if the fetus were carried to term or in a case in which the pregnancy, were included in this language (see quoted text at the bottom of page 2).
+Two day later, the Senate agreed to the conference report (56-34).
+Provisions barring the use of DOD facilities to perform abortions, except in cases of rape, incest or where the life of the mother would be endangered if the fetus were carried to term or in a case in which the pregnancy, were included in this language (see quoted text on page 2).
 On February 10, 1996, President Clinton signed the FY1996 Defense Authorization Act into law.
-50

-Although the prohibition against using funding in the Appropriations Act would have lapsed at the end of the fiscal year, the change made via the Authorization Act modifies Title 10 United States Code.
+Although the prohibition against using funding in the appropriations act would have lapsed at the end of the fiscal year, the change made via the authorization act modifies Title 10 United States Code.
 As such, this change will not lapse at the end of the fiscal year.
 Thus, this language will stay in effect unless and until Congress (with the President's signature) specifically acts to amend, modify, strengthen or repeal these provisions.